 Now here is the description of Your Mining Claim

-This claim is located in the NE 1/4 of of the SW 1/4 Section 30, Township 1South, Range 12East, Gila and Salt River Base and Meridian, Pinal County, Arizona.
-The AMC # is 412732.
+The "NUGGET WASH #1 is a 40 acre placer Mining claim and is conveniently located about 15 miles south of Wickenburg, Arizona, and about 60 miles northwest of Phoenix.
+This claim is located in the NE 1/4 of the SE 1/4, Section 22, Township 4 North, Range 7 West, Gila and Salt River Base and Meridian, Maricopa County, Arizona.
+The AMC # is 414390.

-Desert washes traverse the claim from north to south and act as a catch basin for highly gold mineralized ground on the claim and surounding the claim.
+Small & large desert washes traverse the claim and act as a catch basin for highly gold mineralized ground on the claim and surounding the claim.
 Visualize millions of years of wind, rain and flash floods attacking and eroding the mineralized outcrops and carrying the heavy minerals and gold into this major drainage system.

-This unpatented placer claim, means that you can process the gold bearing sand and gravel through a gold pan to recover the gold or run a high banker if you have a water supply while your prospecting for that rich gold vein.
+This unpatented placer claim, means that you can process the gold bearing sand and gravel through a dry washer to recover the gold or run a high banker if you have a water supply.
 Or if you are lazy like myself, use a metal detector and hunt for the lunkers or specimens.
 The Federal Government owns the land.
-This 40 acre placer claim consists of almost 1,700,000 square feet.
+This 40 acre placer claim consists of about 1,700,000 square feet.
 More than enough area to dig on if you so desire or have the energy.
 Think of it like this, the average city lot is about 60' by 100', or about 6000 Square Feet.
 Seven lots will easily fit into one acre.
 40 acres equals over an amazing 290 city lots.
 How long do you think it will take you to adequately prospect 290 city lots?..........

-A good two wheel drive road leads to the claim.
+A good high centered two wheel drive road leads to the claim.
 Just park, unload your gear and you'll be mining in less then one hour.
 There are numerous jagged bedrock exposures and crevices on the claim so good luck exploring these.
+This claim is off the beaten path and has not been worked to death as many areas in the west.
 We will supply the winning bidder a topographic map of the area, which is very detailed, and will show the claim boundaries outlined.
 Dozens of small prospects, shafts and tunnels on nearby mineralized zones, make this area great for rockhounding, metal detecting, drywashing etc. Gentle rolling hills, large and small washes with good bedrock exposures and lots of black sands.